 Cargo shifting or falling from a truck is one of the most dangerous types of tractor-trailer accidents.
 Many trucks transport tons of material or various goods at high speeds for long distances.
 While many trucking and loading companies must follow certain regulations for securing cargo, these accidents still occur, primarily on highways.
-According to the AAA Foundation for Traffic Safety, two out of three debris-related traffic accidents are caused by “improper maintenance or an unsecured load.”

 When cargo migrates from a truck, it can land on a smaller vehicle and cause damage, or spill out onto the roadway.
 Road hazards from truck debris can prompt other motor vehicle accidents that lead to injury or death.
 If you’ve been injured in a lost cargo truck crash, you may be entitled to compensation.
 The truck driver, trucking company, or loader could be responsible for the accident that caused your injuries.

 CONTACT AN EXPERIENCED TRUCK ACCIDENT ATTORNEY TODAY

 Victims of tractor-trailer crashes don’t have to suffer the effects of a serious injury on their own.
 The truck accident attorneys at William Mattar are here to help.
 Our legal team can help you pursue compensation for your injuries and get your life back on track.
 To schedule a free case consultation, call (844) 444-4444 today or fill out and submit our online consultation form.